 Don’t pay tax on your income twice!
 US taxpayers may be eligible to claim the Foreign Tax Credit against income that their host country has already taxed.

 For the exclusions, you must qualify as an official expat and have foreign-earned income, and you must file your tax return to prove that you are eligible for these benefits.

 For the 2022 tax year, you may be able to exclude up to $112,000 of foreign-earned income from US taxation with the Foreign Earned Income Exclusion!
-The FEIE is indexed to inflation, so it increases a bit each year –for income earned in 2023, the exclusion will be $120,000.
+This is the most common way expats reduce or eliminate their US tax liability.
+The FEIE is indexed to inflation, so it increases a bit each year –for income earned in the 2023 tax year, the exclusion will be $120,000, which is 7.1% more than the 2022 tax year!
 This is the most common way expats reduce or eliminate their US tax liability.

 You might also be able to exclude certain housing expenses, such as rent and utilities, using the Foreign Housing Exclusion.

 The Foreign Earned Income Exclusion can be applied only to earned income, not passive/unearned income.
 It is not possible to use both the FEIE and the Foreign Tax Credit on the same income.
 However, you may be able to claim each credit for different incomes if it is beneficial to do so.

 Use our simple excel calculator to get an estimate of how the foreign earned income exclusion will save you money.
 It will make your day!